Baylex/Amazon_Vine_Analysis/README.md

 ![Pic 2](https://github.com/Baylex/Amazon_Vine_Analysis/blob/main/Images/dev2_count_is_zero.PNG)

-All 1,656 remaining reviews are unpaid Vines and 0 paid Vines.
+All 1,656 remaining reviews are unpaid Vines with 0 paid Vines.

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 As for 5-star unpaid Vine reviews, there were 631 reviews.
 Attempting to divide by zero, the code would result in a zero division error.
 Therefore, there are also 0 paid Vines with 5-star reviews.